Structs and Classes

 2.1.
 Structs and Classes#

-In C/C++, we can group together multiple data members of different data types in a data structure.
-For example, consider the following student
+In C/C++, to help with data organization, we group together multiple data members of different data types in a struct

 structure: